Ryan-A-McNeil/ParcelRepair/README.md

 Transforms a City of Detroit parcel number (or its constituent ward and item numbers) into the format prescribed by the assessment units in Detroit and Wayne County.

+The script will fix most common formatting errors (i.e. insufficient number of leading zeroes and missing punctuation), but cannot correct human error.
+Once I’ve run the script, I’ll usually compare the results against the assessor’s parcel numbers to identify any rogue mismatched parcel numbers.
+These are usually limited to data entry problems (e.g. digit transposition) or selection of an alternate tax ID for a given address, and can generally be corrected by comparing addresses to a reference data set (e.g. assessor’s parcel and address list).
+Any revised parcel numbers without a match on this list will need to be addressed on a case-by-case basis, but these are typically limited to a manageable number.

+This method expects full parcel numbers (stored as strings, not numbers) for the input arguments.
+If your data have only Ward and Item numbers, you’ll need to concatenate those fields prior to running the transformation.
+If your Ward numbers do not have a leading zero, that is not a problem as the script will correct that as necessary.
+Output parcel numbers will be formatted as string values.

+Be sure to update your worksheet and the columns within the code to reflect your data (these lines are commented to remind you).

 Mask Format
 -----------